 The Golem (2018) lacks a foreboding antagonist

 The backbone of The Golem (2018) evolves, yet the antagonist remains bleak and underdeveloped.
-While the golem, which is summoned by Hanna, acts as an emissary of evil, the script does not pinpoint the kid as the story’s main antagonist.
+While the golem that is summoned by Hanna, acts as an emissary of evil, the script does not pinpoint the kid as the story’s main antagonist.

 That figure is Vladimir, the leader of the plagued people.
 Vladimir’s arrival is arguably one of the film’s highlights.
 Wearing a Plague Doctor outfit, and holding a half-fainted woman in his arms, Vladimir’s solemn figure appears on the horizon like an omen of destruction.

-The trade off between a climatic horror for drama is not complete, and that’s where The Golem (2018) struggles most.
-Within this poignant story about mother’s love and pain, Paz Brothers can’t capture the robust, darkly folk horror promised in the beginning of the film.
+The trade-off between a climatic horror for drama is not complete, and that’s where The Golem (2018) struggles most.
+Within this poignant story about mother’s love and pain, Paz Brothers can’t capture the robust, darkly folk horror promised at the beginning of the film.
 And it all begins with a weak link in the form of a villain to balance out Furstenberg’s role.